The 2026 Guide to Payment in Singapore: Cards, EZ-Link & Wallets

 🍀Pro Tip: Activate your eSIM before leaving the airport so you can access maps, hotel bookings, and transport apps right away.

-Cash for Hawker Centres and Local Neighbourhood Shops 💸
+Cash for Hawker Centres and Local Neighbourhood Shops

 sgd

 Although Singapore is highly digital, cash still plays an important role in certain places.
 Hawker centres, small food stalls, and older establishments may prefer cash, especially if the amount is very small.
-Carrying around SGD 20 to SGD 50 in small notes usually solves everything.
+Carrying around SGD$ 20 to SGD$ 50 in small notes usually solves everything.

 ATMs are widely available, so withdrawing Singapore dollars is easy as long as your card supports international use.

-Use our promo code to enjoy an extra 5% off (up to S$4) on your attraction tickets, eSIMs, and tours!
+Use our promo code to enjoy up to 5% OFF (up to S$3) on your attraction tickets, tours and eSIMs!
+Only for new users!

-Common Payment Situations in Singapore 🐾
+Common Payment Situations in Singapore

 Canopy Park - Jewel Changi